JingLi201802/Taxonomic/README.md

 For the button tags, the onclick attribute is empty, that should be linked to script in the further when the script is done by server part.

+### To run demo, downlaod the demo folder individually, and run the script.